ArsalanAnsari-1998/BANK-KYC/README.md

   size limits before exposing this outside localhost.
 - Biometric data handling/retention needs a compliance review before any real deployment.

+## Step Completed
+- Added a simple UI for image uploads.

 ## Next Steps (Moving to a Prototype)
 To scale this this PoC into a full prototype, future updates will include:
-- Adding a simple UI for image uploads.
 - Implementing liveness detection to prevent spoofing attacks.